VivaceVivo/UTHSC-WPCAS/README.md

 David R. Poindexter III and Indiana University - During the development of this plugin, IU-WPCAS was one of the only CAS plugins for WordPress and provided a good bit of inspiration.

 Todd Barber and Billy Barnet @ UTHSC for all of their patience, support and good advice

+About the fork
+---

+We use a customized CAS-Version and added some ways to customize this plugin to fit our CAS responses.

+Changelog
+---

+0.3.0 initial version of this fork